ibarraz5/advanced-project/README.md

 How to run the application

-check for local open port
+-check for local open port
     run cmd prompt as admin
     netstat -ab
     if port says LISTENING, it is an open port to use